litmuschaos/litmus-docs/website/docs/user-guides/analyze-workflow.md

 :::info

-Users can check Pass Count, Fail Count of Experiments & Resiliency Score by hovering over the bar for that workflow run.
+You can check Pass Count, Fail Count of Experiments & Resiliency Score by hovering over the bar for that workflow run.

 :::